mixedbread-ai/vercel-integration-ecommerce/README.md

 # Vercel Integration Ecommerce Demo

-A starter template for building AI Search applications using Next.js, Vercel, and Mixedbread.
+A starter template for integrating Mixedbread Search into ecommerce applications using Next.js, Vercel, and Mixedbread.

 > **Note:** This is a demo store that is currently not publicly accessible.
 We will add public stores in the future.
 Feel free to explore the code and use this as a starter template to build your own AI-powered search application.